NethermindEth/Forta-Agents/ETH-Merge-Bots/Changes-in-Block-Difficulty/README.md

 - ETH-2-2

-  - Fired when there is an over a threshold percentage **decrease** in block difficulty compared to the moving average of the last blocks.
+  - Fired when there is a **decrease** in block difficulty over the moving average by a specified percentage threshold.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata includes: